 The four source datasets (step 1)

-We aggregated four source datasets from recent publications evaluating abundance trends in arthropods: (i) annual occupancy estimates (a proxy for abundance) at species level for a wide diversity of arthropods from Great-Britain, produced by Outhwaite et al. (2019), (ii) annual estimates of arthropod abundances mostly at species level from American Long-Term Ecological Research (LTER) sites form Crossley et al. (2020), (iii) annual estimates of arthropod abundances aggregated by van Klink et al. (2020), aggregated at the resolution of taxonomic order, and (iv) abundance time series from the BIOTIME database (Dornelas et al. 2018), mostly at the species level (Fig. S1).
+We aggregated four source datasets from recent publications evaluating abundance trends in arthropods (Table S1): (i) annual occupancy estimates (the proportion of 1km2 grid cells in a region occupied by a species, a proxy for abundance) at species level for a wide diversity of arthropods from Great-Britain, produced by Outhwaite et al. (2019), (ii) annual estimates of arthropod abundances mostly at species level from American Long-Term Ecological Research (LTER) sites from Crossley et al. (2020), (iii) annual estimates of arthropod abundances from the meta-analysis of van Klink et al. (2020), aggregated at the resolution of taxonomic order, and (iv) abundance time series from the BIOTIME database (Dornelas et al. 2018), mostly at the species level (Fig. S1).

-Fig. 2: Schematic description of data aggregation of datasets from the four source datasets considered, and workflow of analyses to assess the effect of the temporal baseline on abundance trends.
-We first aggregated empirical datasets from four different source datasets.
-Then we characterize non-monotony of abundance variations over time, and we assess how non-monotony can affect estimated linear abundance trends using simulations.
-Finally, we created an array of subset datasets using a sliding baseline to estimate how baseline years influenced estimated linear abundance trends in empirical data.
-Abundance trends are expressed as growth rates for all time series, allowing comparisons among common and rare species, but also among datasets (cf. Supplementary Methods, Fig. S2 & S3).
+Fig. 2: Schematic description of data aggregation, and workflow of analyses to assess the effect of the temporal baseline on abundance trends.
+In Step 1, we aggregated empirical datasets from four different source datasets.
+Then we characterized non-monotony of abundance variations over time (Step 2), and we assessed how non-monotony can affect estimated linear abundance trends using simulations (Step3, Goal 1).
+Finally, we created an array of subset datasets using a sliding baseline (Step 4) to estimate how baseline years influenced estimated linear abundance trends in empirical data (Step 5, Goal 2).
+Abundance trends are expressed as growth rates for all time series, allowing comparisons among common and rare species, as well as among datasets (cf. Supplementary Methods, Fig. S2 & S3).
 Statistical analyses were then performed accounting for habitat (aquatic vs terrestrial), continent, data source and taxonomy.

-We focused on well covered continents and habitats, keeping arthropod time series from North America and Europe with information on habitat (aquatic vs. terrestrial).
-We homogenized taxonomy using the GBIF taxonomy backbone.
+We focused on well covered continents and habitats, using only arthropod time series from North America and Europe with information on habitat (aquatic vs. terrestrial).
+We homogenized taxonomy using the Global Biodiversity Information Facility (GBIF) taxonomy backbone.
 For data from Crossley et al. (2020) and from van Klink et al. (2020), some time series describe the temporal variations of a wide diversity of species pooled together by summing their respective abundances.
 For these datasets, we removed all time series with taxonomic resolution coarser than taxonomic order, except for non-insect arthropods that are often grouped at taxonomic class level in available datasets (Chilipoda, Diplododa, Collembola, Branchiopoda etc.).
 We retained these groups and consider them to be the same rank as taxonomic orders in the following for simplicity.
 Details about aggregation and filtering step are available in Supplementary Methods.

 To study baseline year effects on linear abundance trends estimated from time series with consistent ending dates, we removed time series ending before 2005 (n = 14,717).
-We further removed the few abundance values before 1970 (n = 1,039, 0.4%) to focus on the time period gathering most of the data.
+We further removed the few abundance values before 1970 (n = 1,039, 0.4%) to focus on the time period when most of the data were collected.
 Finally we removed time series shorter than 3 years (n = 47).
-This led to 14,130 original time series (Table S1, Fig. S1).
+This led to 14,130 original time series (Table S2, Fig. S1).

 Assessing the monotony of temporal variation in abundance (step 2, goal 1)

-First of all, since estimated linear abundance trends depend on the baseline year only if abundance varies non-linearly, especially non-monotonically, over time (Fig. 1), we estimated non-monotony using a Generalized Additive Model (GAM) for each original time series.
+Because estimated linear abundance trends depend on the baseline year only if abundance varies non-linearly, especially non-monotonically, over time (Fig. 1), we estimated non-monotony using a Generalized Additive Model (GAM) for each original time series.
 We estimated the strength of non-monotony as the number of local extrema, hereafter turning points, observed in the non-linear trend predicted by the GAM, as detailed in supplementary Methods.

 Simulations of temporal declines for different population dynamics (step 3, goal 1)